15 University Graduate CV Examples [& Templates]

 • LinkedIn profile, if relevant to the role

-Review the details once more and ensure that everything is correct.
-Potential employers will need this information to contact you if they consider you an ideal fit for the role.
+Review the details once more to ensure everything is correct.
+Prospective employers will need this information to contact you if they think you are an ideal candidate for the position.

 Example of a standout university graduate CV header